-My plays have been produced by Piven Theatre, The Side Project, The Fine Print, Working Women’s History Project, Acorn Theater, Step Up Productions, 20% Theatre, and other organizations.
+My plays have been produced by Piven Theatre, The Side Project, The Fine Print, Working Women’s History Project, Acorn Theater, Step Up Productions, 20% Theatre, Donny’s Skybox at The Second City, and elsewhere.
 They have been developed at Wordsmyth Theatre, The Last Frontier Theatre Conference, The Ruckus, Aston Rep, and Something Marvelous.

-I am a resident playwright at Chicago Dramatists, and I’ve received awards from the Illinois Arts Council and Heartland Theatre, and residencies at The Ragdale Foundation, Playa, and Hawthornden Castle.
+My work has received honors and awards from the Illinois Arts Council, Heartland Theatre, Women in Theatre, International Centre for Women Playwrights, and others.
+I’ve been invited to residencies at The Ragdale Foundation, Playa, and Hawthornden Castle.

 In addition to private workshops, I’ve taught playwriting at Carthage College, The Second City Training Center, Chicago Voice Center, and Chicago Dramatists.
-I’m a member of the Dramatists Guild, and am represented by the Robert A. Freedman Dramatic Agency.
+I’m a member of the Dramatists Guild, and am represented by Samara Harris Literary Agency.

 “Scooby Doo camp meets Wes Anderson irony”